rumon171/expense-tracker-with-react/README.md

 Why building Expense Tracker?<br />

-💰 &nbsp; It's a one pager app having simple logic.
+💰 &nbsp;It's a one pager app having simple logic.
 Building it was a great way to get familiar with React<br />
 <br />
 <br />